 Best Practice Guidance - Hiring Profiles

-Keep it simple.
-Avoid creating Hiring Profiles that are too similar to profiles that are already available.
-By limiting the number of profiles created, you will minimize the likelihood of creating a Job from an incorrect Hiring Profile.
+Keep it simple - Avoid creating hiring profiles that are too similar to profiles that are already available.
+By limiting the number of profiles create, you will minimize the likelihood of creating a job from an incorrect hiring profile.
 Plus - leveraging a profile that already exists saves you time.

-Furthermore, what Jobs do you need to create using the new Hiring Profile?
-If the Hiring Profile needs to cover a broad family of jobs, consider keeping your Hiring Profile more general.
-If you are creating a Hiring Profile with the intent to survey candidates for a very specific Job, your new Hiring Profile may benefit by being more narrowed.
+Furthermore, what jobs do you need to create using the new hiring profile?
+If the hiring profile needs to cover a broad family of jobs, consider keeping your hiring profile more general.
+If you're creating a hiring profile with the intent to survey candidates for a very specific job, your new hiring profile may benefit from being more narrowed.

-Make wise edits.
-To create a new Hiring Profile, you will need to start with an existing Hiring Profile.
-Pick an existing profile that is most aligned to your future profile.
-This will minimize editing and will ensure that you are leveraging a profile with comparable statistical model and competencies.
+Make wise edits - To create a new hiring profile, you will need to start with an existing hiring profile.
+Pick an existing profile that is most aligned to the profile you need.
+This will minimize editing and will ensure that you are leveraging a profile with a comparable statistical model and competencies.

-Include measures that make business sense.
-When creating a Hiring Profile, you will have the ability to add or remove measures.
+Include measures that make business sense - When creating a hiring profile, you'll have the ability to add or remove measures.
 For example, in addition to the Behavioral Match survey, you might include measures such as Numerical Reasoning or Reading Comprehension.
-Though more measures will provide you more information about a candidate, you may be unnecessarily increasing the length of the survey if that 'extra' information is not job relevant.
+Though more measures will provide you more information about a candidate, you may be unnecessarily increasing the length of the survey if that 'extra' information isn't job relevant.
 Furthermore, longer surveys usually have greater candidate drop off rates.

-When deciding what measures to include, we recommend that you consider the leadership level (from entry level to executive) and where the intended Hiring Profile falls on that scale.
+When deciding what measures to include, we recommend that you consider the leadership level (from entry level to executive) and where the intended hiring profile falls on that scale.
 As a general rule, fewer measures should be activated the closer a role is to entry level because the benefit of the extra information does not outweigh the cost of the reduced completion rates.
-On the other hand, additional modules probably do outweigh the cost of the increased time to complete for executive level roles.
+On the other hand for executive level roles, additional modules probably outweigh the cost of the increased time to complete.
 For these higher level positions, applicants tend to be more accepting of longer assessments, and the additional information is very beneficial in the hiring decision process.

-Communicate the changes.
-If there are other Hiring Administrators in your organization, we recommend making those individuals aware that you are adding new profiles.
-You never know, others may have the same need and can now leverage your work.
-Also, if the Hiring Profile was created to replace a Hiring Profile with active Jobs attached, you will need to deactivate the Jobs linked to the Hiring Profile you are expiring.
-You do have the ability to delete a Hiring Profile, but we recommend against using that feature if there is data already associated with the Profile.
-And, once a Profile has been deleted, it cannot be retrieved.
+Communicate the changes - If there are other Hiring Administrators in your organization, we recommend making those individuals aware that you are adding new profiles, since others may have the same need and can now leverage your work.
+Also, if the hiring profile was created to replace a hiring profile with active jobs attached, you'll need to deactivate the jobs linked to the hiring profile you are discontinuing.
+You do have the ability to delete a hiring profile, but we recommend against using that feature if there's data already associated with the profile.
+Once a profile has been deleted, it can't be retrieved.